How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Maintaining a Clean Perimeter

-- Sprinkle cayenne pepper around tires
+- Sprinkle cayenne pepper around the tires

-- Place cedar blocks near entry points
+- Set cedar blocks near entry points

 Natural Deterrents and Repellents